Sharing is caring!

 These Bali rice terraces are only 20 20-minute drive from Ubud.

 If you have seen photos of Ubud rice fields on social media, then probably you have seen the Tegalalang rice terrace in Bali.
-Hence, the Tegallalang rice terrace is widely known as the Ubud rice terrace.
+Hence, the Tegallalang rice terrace is known as the Ubud rice terrace.

 Tegalalang rice terrace are Bali rice terraces near Ubud